samihauddin/IAC/Orchestration_with_terraform.md

 ### Why isit used?
 - **Infrastructure as Code**: Terraform enables the principles of IaC, allowing infrastructure to be version-controlled, tested, and treated like software code.
 This improves collaboration and repeatability.
 - **Scalability**: It allows for easy scaling of infrastructure
-- **Collaboration**: Terraform configurations can be shared and collaborated on within teams
+- **Collaboration**: Terraform configurations can be shared and collaborated on within teams.

 ### When isit used?
 - New infrastructure deployment